aashabtwo/Computer-Programming-Lab/app/front.md

 	{
 		"code",
 		"remarks",
-		"accepted" // bool - False
+		"accepted" // bool - True
 	}
 	...
 ]

 ```

-**Rejected Submissions**
+**Rejected Submissions:**
-Same as accepted submissions, except the "accepted" field will be 'True'
+Same as accepted submissions, except the "accepted" field will be False